 No. Our awards are intended to provide initial support for promising research, thereby increasing the likelihood that the work can attract follow-on funding from federal, state, industry, and/or philanthropic sources.
 You are welcome to contact us at firstname.lastname@example.org to discuss next steps for your project and possible sources of support.

 How do I acknowledge a CITRIS Seed Award?

 Please use this acknowledgement statement where relevant: “This work was supported by CITRIS and the Banatao Institute at the University of California.”

 You can download CITRIS logos for poster, presentation, print and online use related to the project.

 How can I track my publication(s) related to CITRIS-funded work?

 The most direct method is to include your award identifier and acknowledgement in scholarly citations.
 Please also share these publications as part of your performance report so we can highlight your results through CITRIS channels.

-How do I file an extention for a CITRIS seed-funded project?
+How do I file an extension for a CITRIS seed-funded project?

-A No-Cost Extension (NCE) request must be submitted and approved.
-To obtain this approval, the PI should complete this No-Cost Extension online form.
+A no-cost extension request must be submitted and approved.
+To obtain this approval, the PI should complete a No-Cost Extension online form.
 The request should be sent far enough in advance to ensure the performance period does not end before approval can be obtained.
-The NCE will be reviewed by the Director of CITRIS and the Banatao Institute.
+The NCE will be reviewed by the director of CITRIS and the Banatao Institute.
 You will be notified if further information is requested, or if the extension is granted.